Suirenka/BrightSpace/bright-space/server/rt_moodAnalyze.md

    ambiguous: ["realization","surprise","curiosity","confusion"]
 3. Output only:
-   `<digit>-<sub-emotion>-<supportive reflection>. <action plan>.` – Action plan: ≤2 sentences
+   `<digit>-<sub-emotion>-<supportive reflection>. <action plan>.` – Supportive reflection: >= 3 sentences.
+   – Action plan: ≤2 sentences.
-4. If input is too short or not about feelings, output exactly:
+4. If input is too short or not meaningful, output exactly:
    `0-not meaningful-Looks like you didn’t write much.
+Want to try again with a few more thoughts?`
+5. If input is not about personal emotions, output exactyly:
+   `0-not feelings-Looks like you are not telling about your feelings.
 Want to try again with a few more thoughts?` No extra text or explanation.
 </instruction>